tom-halpin/pe-dojo-book/content/000a-dojos.md

 ## Dojos

-This eBook's roots lie in a number of interactive dojos which DXC developed to train it's own employees and subsequently open sourced in order to share with the wider community.
+This book's roots lie in a number of interactive dojos which DXC developed to train it's own employees and subsequently open sourced in order to share with the wider community.

 ### DevOps Dojos